Skip to main content

 Set the metric family to RSI, metric key to rsi_14, and event type to rsi_entered_oversold.
 Leave the symbol blank to match every equity in the scanner.
 Set a cooldown of 300 seconds (5 minutes) to avoid repeated alerts during choppy conditions.

-Set the metric family to VWAP, metric key to session_vwap_2sigma, event type to price_touched_vwap_minus_2sigma, and symbol to the ticker you want to monitor (e.g., AAPL).
-This fires when the stock pulls back to 2 standard deviations below session VWAP.
+Set the metric family to ATR, metric key to atr_14, event type to entered_atr_high_zone, and symbol to the ticker you want (e.g., NVDA).
+This fires when price moves into the ATR high zone, indicating the stock may be reaching the upper end of its expected daily range.

 Combining metrics with setups